Easy Tuna Kimchi Fried Rice

 Ingredients:

-What’s in Tuna Kimchi Fried Rice?
-6 pantry ingredients you may already have in your pantry:
+Make Chamchi Kimchi Bokkeumbap with pantry ingredients that you may already have in your kitchen:

 • Kimchi.
 Use kimchi that’s very sour, ripe, and well-fermented for the best flavor.
 When cooked, old kimchi mellows out and takes on a deep intense flavor.
 New kimchi will not taste as good.

 • Canned Tuna.
 Any kind of canned tuna works!
-See section below for more information.
+See below for more information.

 • Leftover Cold Rice.
 Cold, leftover rice that’s been in the fridge for a day or two works best.
 The hard rice grains are perfect for fried rice!
 Freshly cooked rice is too warm and soft; the final dish will be mushy.